taricjain/Handwritten-Character-Recognizer/README.md

-# Handwritten-Character-Recognizer
+# Handwritten-Character-Recognizer #
 Training and Test data is in folder "./Data-unpickled".
+## Makefile Commands ##
+### To Clean, Compile, and Run the Code ###
-Makefile commands to clean, compile, and run the code make clean - to remove all .class files make install - to compile all .java files.
-THIS COMMAND ALSO RUNS THE CODE.
+1. make clean - to remove all .class files
+2. make install - to compile all .java files.

+NOTE:
+***make install*** will run the code too.
+If you do not wish to run the code right after compiling it, please change the Makefile command in your local copy.